 In 2006, Tweedy, Browne began to broadly offer its clients a value strategy that seeks long-term growth of capital by investing in companies around the globe that the adviser believes to have above-average dividend yields, an established history of paying dividends and reasonable valuations.
 The firm has managed some accounts in this strategy since 1979 and began to offer it more broadly beginning in 2006.
 In September 2007, the firm launched the Tweedy, Browne Worldwide High Dividend Yield Value Fund, which can accommodate investors of all sizes.
 Learn more about this fund here.

-Tweedy, Browne is owned by its four Managing Directors, William H. Browne, Thomas H. Shrager, John D. Spears and Robert Q. Wyckoff, Jr.; certain other employees of Tweedy, Browne; and a wholly-owned subsidiary of Affiliated Managers Group, Inc. ("AMG"), which owns a majority interest in Tweedy, Browne.
+Tweedy, Browne is owned by its four Managing Directors, William H. Browne, Thomas H. Shrager, John D. Spears and Robert Q. Wyckoff, Jr.; certain other employees of Tweedy, Browne; and wholly-owned subsidiaries of Affiliated Managers Group, Inc. ("AMG"), which own a majority interest in Tweedy, Browne.
 In its entire history, Tweedy, Browne has had only eleven principals, four of whom are currently active.
-The operations of Tweedy, Browne are managed by its Management Committee consisting of the firm's four Managing Directors who have been with the firm for tenures ranging from 22 to 39 years.
-Will Browne and John Spears have worked together and have served as principals of the firm for over 30 years.
+The operations of Tweedy, Browne are managed by its Management Committee consisting of the firm's four Managing Directors who have been with the firm for tenures ranging from 23 to 40 years.
+Will Browne and John Spears have worked together and have served as principals of the firm for over 35 years.
 No Managing Director or former general partner has ever left Tweedy, Browne to join another investment firm.